Experience stories about the relation between teamwork and software quality.

 You might be suffering from a superhero problem.
 A good example is the HBO documentary about Michael Jordan and the Chicago Bulls: only when Phil Jackson became coach and stopped treating Jordan as a super star, the team started to win the NBA titles.
 The documentary tells a clear story: heroes are bad team players.
 But Marvel tells us a different story: true heroes fight as a team that respects each member's strengths and compensates for their flaws.
 It’s actually the villains that like to fight alone, because they don’t accept anyone else at the top.
 So some heroes might actually be villains in disguise!

-In this presentation Anne and Huib will share their experiences in teamwork.
-The story starts at a project where they both worked on the same team.
+In this presentation Anne will share her and Huib Schoots experiences in teamwork.
+The story starts at a project where both worked on the same team.
 This team had superheroes, but did not perform very well.
 What went wrong?
 Looking back, what could have been done differently?
 We’ll zoom in on aspects of excellent teamwork and what kept the team from performing better.
 This way we will identify the villains posing as superheroes and learn from it together.

 Then we compare this project with other experiences we have had.
 What are the key differences?
 What did we see and experience that made the teams we worked with perform better and made our work so much more fun?
 How does teamwork have an impact on software quality?
 And how do you sniff out the villains from the heroes?
 You’ll find out in this talk!